aashishgupta20/jantastatistics/content/authors/admin/_index.md

 This blog is more or less in the genre of brief notes meant for a small set of people.
 In Hindi, demography is जन-सांख्यिकी, or people statistics.
 The original subtitle for this blog was "adventures in 'reducing people to numbers.' and words."
 But "demography (and other things) in the largest democracy" is perhaps more serious.
 I am still not sure about the extent to which this blog would be about demography.
 We will see.

-Over the years, I have learnt a lot from comments, disagrreements, and feedback.
+Over the years, I have learnt a lot from comments, disagreements, and feedback.
 Please do feel free to write to me if you have any.
 Thank you!